-For regulatory purposes, capital comprises two elements, eligible tier 1 and tier 2 capital, from which certain deductions are made to arrive at regulatory tier 1 and tier 2 capital as documented in the RBNZ's "Capital Adequacy Framework (Standardised Approach)" document (BS2A).
+For regulatory purposes, capital comprises two elements, eligible tier 1 and tier 2 capital, from which certain deductions are made to arrive at regulatory tier 1 and tier 2 capital as documented in the RBNZ's Banking Prudential Requirements (BPR) documents.
 Tier 1 capital is divided into two levels.
 Common equity tier 1 capital consists of retained profits, revenue and similar reserves, less intangible assets, deferred tax assets, cash flow hedge reserve and certain other deductions.
 Additional tier 1 capital consists of eligible non-controlling interests net of certain deductions.
 Tier 2 capital includes term subordinated debt and the property, plant and equipment revaluation reserve.
 The tangible element of investments in subsidiaries that are not wholly owned or funded is deducted from the sum of tier one and tier two capital to arrive at total regulatory capital.